 What Early Retirement Means for Your Social Security Benefits

-Early retirees can miss out on thousands in Social Security benefits because they don't know the rules.
-Below are four things you should know about early retirement and Social Security.
+Early retirees can miss out on thousands in Social Security benefits because they don't know or understand the rules.
+Below are four important things you should know about how early retirement can affect your Social Security benefits.

-Social Security benefits are calculated based on your highest thirty-five years of work history, with the highest 35 determined after each year of work has been indexed for inflation.
+Social Security benefits are calculated based on your highest 35 years of work history, with the highest 35 determined after each year of work has been indexed for inflation.
 If you take early retirement and you do not have a full thirty-five years of work history, your Social Security benefits may be lower than if you continue to work for a longer time period.

-Even if you retire early, be cautious about taking Social Security at age 62 without doing an analysis first.
-In many cases, it is better to find other sources of funds to use in early retirement so that you delay the start of your benefits.
+Even if you retire early, be careful about taking your Social Security benefits at age 62 without doing an analysis first.
+In many cases, it is better to find other sources of funds to finance your early retirement so that you can delay the start of your Social Security benefits.
 This can help protect you from running out of money later in life.

 Some pension plans offer a larger initial monthly benefit when you take early retirement; the pension benefit then automatically goes down when you become eligible to draw on Social Security.
 If you are not aware of this, you may think you will get your full pension benefit plus Social Security.

-Not all pensions work this way, so attend all classes or seminars offered by your employer so you fully understand your pension and health benefits prior to taking early retirement.
-Ask plenty of questions, and set a one-on-one appointment with a benefits advisor or HR (human resources) person if you can.
+Not all pensions work this way, so attend all classes or seminars offered by your employer to make sure that you fully understand your pension and health benefits prior to taking early retirement.
+Ask plenty of questions, and set up a one-on-one appointment with a benefits advisor or HR (human resources) person if you can.

 In addition, if you worked in education or for the state or a government entity, be aware when you do begin your Social Security benefits that they may be less than what your statement shows due to something called the Windfall Elimination Provision and/or the Government Pension Offset.